Stephens Island (New Zealand): Geography

 In natural character, Stephens Island is a rugged landmass dominated by maritime influences.
 Visually the island is connected to the adjacent larger D'Urville Island, and Stephens Island is the largest of the family of islands, islets and rock stacks that characterise this southwestern side of the Cook Strait.
 Although uninhabited, the island has been extensively modified by land clearance and farming, but retains much of its wild natural character.
 From sea level the lighthouse is a prominent visual feature, while from the air the cluster of buildings and farmed landscape are obvious.

 The surrounding sea is rich with marine life, albeit strongly modified and depleted by fishing, and historically by hunting of whales and seals.
 The island overlooks one of the great whale migration routes, most notably for humpback whales.
-Marine mammals such as New Zealand Fur Seals and various dolphin species are seen around the island.
+Marine mammals such as New Zealand fur seals and various dolphin species are seen around the island.

 This is an area of strong winds (mean annual wind speed 14 kn), strong currents and broken restless seas.
 The island also harbours strong gradations of weather between the often cloud-covered summit and the wave-lashed shores.
 There are also distinct differences between the relatively more exposed western and the less exposed eastern shores.
 Rainfall averages a modest 800 mm.

+Geology

+Stephens Island is characterised by the Stephens Formation, a geological unit comprising 1100 meters of southeast-dipping sedimentary rocks ranging from mudstone with limestone lenses to volcanogenic sandstone and conglomerate.
+As the youngest formation within the Maitai Group, these rocks constitute the most northerly exposure of the Nelson Regional Syncline, displaying an overturned orientation on the syncline's eastern limb.
+Indurated with widespread metamorphic prehnite, pumpellyite, and lawsonite, the formation is subdivided into Queens Beach, Incline, Takapourewa, and Titapua Members, with no discernible top or bottom boundaries.
+Notably, the oldest rocks, found in the Queens Beach Member, consist of a 150-meter layer of rounded cobble conglomerate enclosing angular blocks of coarse volcanogenic sandstone.
+Within one such block, measuring 4 meters in length and up to 1.5 meters in thickness, a diverse but moderately preserved marine fossil assemblage dominated by brachiopods and pectinid bivalves of Late Permian age is identified.
+The contemporaneous formation of the fossiliferous sandstone and conglomerate suggests a Late Permian age, although the potential for a younger (Triassic) age cannot be ruled out.
+Additionally, Late Quaternary deposits, including loess and windblown sand, are present in localized areas.